 Parents who use my sleep training methods with their children can expect to have no regression when teething or through other developmental stages.

 For my former clients, any time an issue arises, for example a house move, birth of a sibling, travel overseas, etc, I always tell my parents to reach out to me so I can support them through any changes which may occur.

 My expertise lies in fully preparing and providing the right level of support for parents as I help them to coach their child to better sleep.
 My aim is to ensure that they always feel empowered in managing their child’s bedtime independently of me.

 I do currently offer a virtual home visit service where I can be present at bedtime and overnight if the family require this, however the purpose of this is for me is to be on hand to support the parents and encourage techniques to enable them to feel confident in handling their child’s bedtime and own the sleep coaching process themselves.

 The key to success in all aspects of a child’s life, regardless of age, is routine.

 Understanding the family’s current and potential routine is where I always start with parents.
 Anything that parents can handle alone I’m always delighted to hear, but if it’s taking longer than desired, or if more personalised help, guidance and support is needed then the parents should reach out to me.

-With my breadth of experience from the more than 200 children who have successfully sleep trained with my programme, I’m confident that within two weeks everyone can have sweet dreams again!
+With my breadth of experience from almost 300 people who have successfully sleep coached with my programme, I’m confident that within two weeks everyone can have sweet dreams again!